 Failing to evacuate the building during a fire alarm can cause harm to the

 individual as well as fire safety personnel.
-Failure to evacuate during a fire alarm
+Failure to evacuate may result in disciplinary

-will result in judicial action and could result in an arrest for violating state
+action and could result in an arrest for violating state and federal law.

-and federal law.
-During severe weather events, students should remain inside
+During severe weather events, students should remain inside the building

-the building unless instructed otherwise by authorized safety personnel or USH staff.
+unless instructed otherwise by authorized safety personnel or USH staff.
+Residents

-Residents and guests are expected to follow the directions provided by university
+and guests are expected to follow the directions provided by university officials,

 NOTE: For Texas Tech University's policy on Failure to Comply and/or Violation of Published